motoo-tobbler/sm64ex-coop/README_android.md

 24. Clone this repository and place your `baserom.us.z64` in it, then download SDL2 and KHR platform headers.
 If you don't already have a `baserom.us.z64`, [here's the guide to obtain one](https://github.com/sanni/cartreader/wiki/What-to-order):

-> Replace `/storage/emulated/0/baserom.us.z64` with the current location of your `baserom.us.z64`, or if you can't find that path, try finding it with a file browser and moving it to `/storage/emulated/0/Android/data/com.termux/files/home/sm64ex-coop`.
+> Replace `/storage/emulated/0/baserom.us.z64` with the current location of your `baserom.us.z64`, or if you don't know the full path, try finding it with the "Amaze" file browser from step 26 and moving it to `/storage/emulated/0` before proceeding.

 ```bash
 git clone https://github.com/robertkirkman/sm64ex-coop.git